Hiking the Kamehame Ridge Trail (Dead Man’s Catwalk) on Oʻahu

 Distance: 2.6 miles / 4.2 km

-However, the road still sees daily visitors, much of which I believe is local foot traffic.
+Today, the trail/ road still sees daily visitors, much of which I believe is local foot traffic, but the number of hikers pales in comparison to the number of hikers that would frequent the trail in years past.

 Kamehame Ridge Trailhead Parking

-Parking for Kamehame Ridge is located at the top of Kamehame Drive.
+Parking for Kamehame Ridge is located at the very top of Kamehame Drive.

 Google Maps Directions: Kamehame Ridge Trailhead